 Dr Sarah Hartley

-GSI Assistant Director Engagement, Associate Professor Management
+Associate Professor Management SDG17 Lead

 I am an interdisciplinary social scientist.
 My research and teaching is focused on the governance of science, technology and innovation.
 I employ qualitative methods to examine the actors, institutions and ideas that shape governance decisions about biotechnology in cases of GM insects, gene drive, and genome-editing.
 Current GCRF projects are focused on the governance of gene drive mosquitoes to target malaria in Uganda and Mali, particularly co-development and risk regulation.
 Previous projects focused on agricultural biotechnology and plant and animal genome editing.
 I hold a PhD in Politics and Environmental Studies from the University of Toronto.